effectfully/Eff/readme.md

 # Eff

-**UPDATE** Oops, it seems I over-generalized the `Loop.Core` machinery: there is a problem with `exec*` functions for effects.
-I'll investigate what's wrong with it, but currently `Loop.Core` doesn't work.
-Note though that the main part of the development is `Resources.Core` and `Loop.Core` is just an unsound (`--type-in-type` after all) simplification and an experiment with higher effects.

 Most of the code is about constructing a fully universe polymorphic effect system in Agda.
 It's unreadable as always with generic universe polymorphic stuff.

 `Loop.Core` is the most readable version as it enables `--type-in-type`, so I'll describe its content rather than the content of `Resources.Core`, which is properly universe polymorphic and less powerful ("for historical reasons").